MischaU8/yumyum/modelling/model-a-half-twisted-ring_yOUHp5CMSq4.md

-yum yum Floyd here with a quick look at modeling a half Twisted ring in plasticity start by creating a 180 art curve mirror it then create a square curve sweep the square curve with the top Arc and use a Twist of 360. then
+yum yum Floyd here with a quick look at modeling a half Twisted ring in
+Plasticity start by creating a 180 art curve mirror it then create a square curve sweep the square curve with the top Arc and use a Twist of 360. then